GulamAhmad/TaskManager/README.md

  - Now project has install in your local machine
  - To run this project , in your terminal type `npm run dev`

-this is the working dsemo : https://taskmanagertodoreact.netlify.app/
+this is the working demo : https://taskmanagertodoreact.netlify.app/